 Adding an Omega 3 such as fish oil supplements can also help improve your dog’s coat from the inside out.

-Speak to your veterinarian about choosing a good fish oil supplement.
+This year we’re using Native Pet’s Omega Oil but it’s always a good idea to speak to your veterinarian about choosing a good fish oil supplement.

 Metal or wood grooming tools.